-We have seen a lot of developments on search engine optimization in 2016.
-We expect that there’s a lot to look forward to this coming 2018.
+We have seen a lot of developments on search engine optimization in 2018.
+We expect that there’s a lot to look forward to 2019.
 With the current trends, we believe that SEO will continue to focus on mobile platforms.

-Don’t worry, these predictions will not include the forever haunting ‘SEO is dead’ proclamation, nor that theory that links might be useless this 2018.
+Don’t worry, these predictions will not include the forever haunting ‘SEO is dead’ proclamation, nor that theory that links might be useless in 2019.

 1. Mobile-first Indexing